Linux and Unix whereis command

 -s Search only for sources.

 -u Search for unusual entries.
-A file is said to be unusual if it does not have one entry of each requested type.
-Thus `whereis -m -u *' asks for those files in the current directory which have no documentation.
+A file is said to be unusual without one entry of each requested type.
+For example, "whereis -m -u *" asks for those files in the current directory which have no documentation.

 -B Change or otherwise limit the places where whereis searches for binaries.